Private Blog Network (PBN)

 If a group of sites coming together just to link each other with a random order, they will power up each others’ authority very efficiently.

-It is no more like one site links to another, but rather a constant flow of PageRank aka “Link Juice” in a closed system.
-It is a very powerful way of building the authority of a website.
+It is no more like one site links to another, but rather a constant flow of PageRank aka “Link Juice” in a closed circuit.
+The link comes from such a network that usually passes an important amount of authority.

 These links can help to rank for even very high competitive keywords.